Program overview

 Program Structure

-The Human Service Practitioner program is structured to be completed within two academic years of full-time study.
-The program includes a blend of theoretical knowledge and practical experience, ensuring that students are well-prepared for their future careers.
+The Human Service Practitioner program is structured to be completed within two years of full-time study.
+The program is delivered through a blended learning format, combining online and in-person instruction to provide flexibility for students.
 Key features of the program structure include:

-• Ethical conduct and crisis response training.
+• Emphasis on ethical conduct and crisis intervention techniques.

 Featured Experiences